keidrych/www/_ministry/living-knowledge.md

 For absolute clarity and to remove all possibility of confusion, I am also writing to the private man or woman acting as the registrar for New Zealand Births, Deaths and Marriages to:
 1. Ensure all dead in law name variations of my private appellation are expunged.
-2. Should a necrophiliac person be force associated upon me, it is and only will be represented as Keidrych Ellipsis(…)
+2. Should a necrophiliac person be force associated upon me, it is and only will be represented as keidrych ellipsis(…)
-3. In contravention with my faith, this forced upon dead legal fiction person would only use a Katakanji signature of Keidrych in Katakanji as a stamp (in the likeness of a corporate seal) used three times in red ink.
+3. In contravention with my faith, this forced upon dead legal fiction person would only use a Katakanji signature of keidrych in Katakanji as a stamp (in the likeness of a corporate seal) used three times in red ink.
 Symbolising the blood of the innocent spilled to transgress the Laws of Yahweh.

 ## of marriage and divorce